learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 ![alt text](https://learn2gether.github.io/images/posts/creditDefault/missingValue.png "missing values")

-We can know that all missing values come from people who do not own credit card service, so they do not have credit card transaction records.
+<div style="text-align: justify"> We can know that all missing values come from people who do not own credit card service, so they do not have credit card transaction records.
 Thus, we should remove these observations to reflect the truth.
 However, if these two features are not significant on truncated data.
-I will consider drop these two variables and build a model based on the whole population sample later.
+I will consider drop these two variables and build a model based on the whole population sample later. </div>

 ```python
 # Remove all observations with missing values.